cmashburn/KSU_PSYC_4455/_pages/intro-methods/introduction.md

 * Skinner, B. F. (1950) Are theories of learning necessary?
 Psychological Review 57: 193-216.
 * Sperling, G. (1960).
 The information available in brief visual presentations.
 Psychological Monographs, 74 1-29.
 * Squire, L. R., Zola, S. M. (1996) Structure and function of declarative and non-declarative memory systems.
 Proceedings of the National Academy of Sciences 93:.
+* Thomas, A. K., McKinney de Royston, M., & Powell, S. (2023).
+Color-evasive cognition: The unavoidable impact of scientific racism in the founding of a field.
+Current Directions in Psychological Science, 32, 137-144.
 * Thompson, R. F. (1986) The neurobiology of learning and memory.
 Science 29: 941 – 947.
 * Tinklepaugh, O. L. (1928) An experimental study of representative factors in monkeys, Journal of Comparative Psychology 8: 197–236.
 * Treisman, A. M. (1969) Strategies and models of selective attention.
 Psychological Review 76: 282-299.